huwenqing0606/mpt-circuit/spec/mpt-proof.md

 There are two groups of constraints: one for the validity of BMPT path and one for the validity of the correction in state transition

-There are two BMPT paths in the proof (for the columns with 'Old-' and 'New-' prefix), to provide the validity of them we should:
+There are two BMPT paths in the proof (for the columns with 'Old-' and 'New-' prefix), to prove the validity of them we should:

 + construct and look up the hash calculations from hash table (see below) according to the node type for current row: